usercode/DragonFly/README.md

 dotnet new -i DragonFly.Templates
 ~~~

-After this you can create the new ASP.NET + Blazor projects with:
+After this you can create the projects (Server and Client) with:

 ~~~ bash
 dotnet new DragonFly